-James Seadon, Director, IP and Technology, Protection and Enforcement
+James Seadon, Partner, IP and Technology, Protection and Enforcement

 I specialise in resolving disputes involving intellectual property and technology law, particularly where those disciplines intersect in the technology, media and telecoms sector.

 My practice centres on soft IP disputes (copyright, database rights, confidential information, trade marks and design rights) and IT issues (including helping clients to salvage - or to extract themselves as efficiently as possible from - failing software development projects).
 Other areas of expertise include franchising disputes (key reported cases include ChipsAway v Kerr and Carewatch Care Services Ltd v Focus Caring Services Ltd & Ors), as well as contentious data protection and privacy work (including the first successful defence at trial of criminal proceedings against a private investigator for data theft contrary to s55 Data Protection Act 1998).

 While I have litigation experience in the County Courts, High Court, Court of Appeal and Supreme Court, I'm also a keen advocate of alternative dispute resolution.
 In particular, I have an excellent track record of resolving complex disputes in mediation.
 Mediation can be an effective tool in almost any dispute, but is particularly so where business-critical technology projects have stalled.

 I worked as in-house counsel to a multinational telco before joining Fieldfisher in 2007.
 I have a particular interest in new (and tech-driven) media.